trggr/trggr.github.io/_posts/2016-12-22-number-of-k-combinations.md

     -------------- =  ----- = 6
     (4 - 2)! * 2!]
 2 * 2

-This is a universal formula, which gives us six.
+This is a universal formula, which gives us six